We talk a lot about boundaries in our culture.

 Sure, it’s easier to just cut people off and avoid them.

-It certainly helps us try to squash our own anxiety…but it certainly doesn’t lead to the relational growth that I think is necessary for not only people…but especially ministry leaders.
+It certainly helps us try and squash our own anxiety…but it certainly doesn’t lead to the relational growth that I think is necessary for not only people…but especially ministry leaders.

 We only grow as people when we have to do the day in and day out hard work of being in relationship with people.
 We don’t grow by avoiding them or cutting them off.